Frequently Asked Questions

 We’ve tried to answer a few of the more common questions you might have about what we do, but if you have more questions please drop us a message and we’ll get back to you with an answer as soon as we can.

-Electric Charging FAQ’s
+EV Charging FAQ’s

 Am I eligible for the OLEV/OZEV grant, and how do I apply?